CODARcode/MGARD/examples/roi/README.md

 Run build/run_mgard_roi.sh for demonstration or see below for the inputs/outputs of the executable mgard_roi:

 * Inputs
- * IPath to the input data
+   * Path to the input data
- * IFilename of the input data
+   * Filename of the input data
- * IVariable to read in (choose from the testing dataset)
+   * Variable to read in (choose from the testing dataset)
- * IDims (2 or 3 for spatial or spatiotemporal adaptive compression)
+   * Dims (2 or 3 for spatial or spatiotemporal adaptive compression)
- * INumber of refinement levels for RoI detection (recommend 1-4)
+   * Number of refinement levels for RoI detection (recommend 1-4)
    * The coarsest level at which MGARD multilevel coefficients will be used for RoI detection (recommend log2(min{Dim1, Dim2, ..}) - 1)
    * Initial bin width (bw) used for refinement (bw_dim1, bw_dim2, …)
    * Ratios of bin width used before and after each refinement
    * RoIs as the percentage of data to be kept at each level of refinement
 *  Outputs
    * Compression ratios in display
    * Reconstructed data for evaluation